DoSomething/contentful-prototype/docs/development/content-types/cause-page.md

 - **Content**: The Rich Text content of the page.
 This can be content in markdown format, embedded Assets, or valid embedded entry blocks (preferabely Gallery Blocks).

-- **Additional Content** _(optional)_: Displays stat cards in the banner under the description.
-The stats nead their own distinct color in hexidecimal format aling with an array of three stats.
-Each stat should contain a _title_, some _text_, and a stat _number_.
-It should also contain a _link_ to the associated Campaign for this stats with a _url_ and link _text_.
+- **Additional Content** _(optional)_: Supports displaying a triad gallery of 'Facts' under the **Description** in the Cause Page banner.
+Facts are rendered in a triad gallery of [`FactCard`s](../features/fact-card.md).
+There should be at least three Facts.
+The properties necessary for the `FactCard`s are required in an array of `stats` (the field name was assigned before we formalized these as Fact Cards), along with a `statsBackgroundColor` to be assigned their `backgroundColor` CSS property.
 Example:

 ```json
 {